-Rush was the first hospital in Illinois serving adults and children to receive Magnet status — the highest honor in nursing — and the first in Illinois to earn a third four-year designation.
-In 2015, we are pursuing our fourth Magnet designation.
+Rush was the first hospital in Illinois serving adults and children to receive Magnet status.
+In 2020, we earned our fifth Magnet designation.

 The highest recognition given for nursing excellence, the Magnet Recognition Program recognizes health care organizations for quality patient care, nursing excellence and innovations in professional nursing practice.
 The status is designated by the American Nurses Credentialing Center of the American Nurses Association.